autoNumeric/autoNumeric/readme.md

 ****

-The following is a list of the methods and settings/options that control autoNumeric - for demos, documentation and the option code generator please see [http://www.decorplanit.com/plugin/](http://www.decorplanit.com/plugin/)
+The following is a list of the methods and settings/options that control autoNumeric - for demo's, documentation and the option code generator please see [http://www.decorplanit.com/plugin/](http://www.decorplanit.com/plugin/)

 ****